BlogInternal Communications Measurement

 Meeting and Event Metrics

-According to Gallagher’s State of the Sector report, 78% of companies use all-employee live events for internal communications.
+78% of companies use all-employee live events for internal communications.
 Furthermore, 97% of them find it to be a highly effective broadcast channel.
 Similarly, manager team meetings are also regarded as being effective, with 81% using this collaboration channel.

-#14 Attendance rates
+#14 Attendance Rates

 Attendance rates are the percentage of invited participants who attend a meeting or event.
+It’s vital to keep track of them.

-#15 Participation levels
+#15 Participation Levels

 The number or percentage of action items or tasks identified during a meeting that have been successfully completed or implemented.